Saint Brigid of Kildare School Grants & Scholarships

 The Home & School Association is a parent-run organization with the purpose of enriching the Catholic School experience for Saint Brigid of Kildare students and staff by supporting our school’s mission statement, building a strong sense of community spirit, and expressing appreciation to those committed to our school.

-In an effort to give back to the students, this scholarship, funded by the Annual Fund, will be awarded to two individuals, in grade eight during the 2020-2021 school year, who demonstrate that they embody the mission statement of our school and represent all that Saint Brigid of Kildare School has given to them to become the Catholic individuals they are today, as they are poised to take on the role of leaders of our school.
+In an effort to give back to the students, this scholarship, funded by the Annual Fund, will be awarded to two individuals in grade seven, who demonstrate that they embody the mission statement of our school and represent all that Saint Brigid of Kildare School has given to them to become the Catholic individuals they are today, as they are poised to take on the role of leaders of our school.

 Students may compete by writing an essay answering: How do you represent the mission statement of our school and represent all that Saint Brigid of Kildare School has given to you to become the Catholic individual you are today, as you are poised to take on the role of a leader in our school?